 But, unlike other types of pain, taking an aspirin tablet will not help with grief.
 Mental health experts, of course, typically have a large number of suggestions for ways to cope with the grief (aside from resorting to the “aspirin” of, say, alcohol or some other unhealthy substance).
-Websites abound with grief-healing ideas – ranging from establishing a fitting permanent memorial to sharing your feelings with a confidant – but some will say these are simply common sense.
-The cold, hard truth is difficult: grief is just painful.
-But it will heal with time.
+Websites abound with grief-healing ideas – ranging from establishing a fitting permanent memorial to sharing your feelings with a confidant, or maybe even grief support group, for unbiased help – but some will say these are simply common sense.
+The cold, hard truth can be difficult to grasp, and that is that grief is just painful, and as it is the result of a substantial change in our lives, it will take time to adjust.
 This article will skip the usual litany of ideas for fighting grief itself and, instead, dive into ideas for fighting the many con artists who take advantage of vulnerable, people who are in the midst of grief.

 An offshoot of the funeral burglar is the scam artist who sifts through obituaries to know whose financial identity will be vulnerable.
 Grieving loved-ones often will leave a deceased’s financial records unchecked for weeks or months after a death, giving identity thefts ample time to use the deceased’s credit lavishly before being discovered.
 Further, fake creditors will sometimes fabricate false credit claims against people they have read about in obituaries and then pressure grieving relatives to pay from the estate’s funds.
 The best way to guard against these types of frauds is to, simply, be wary of them and to make your loved-one’s financial matters a priority despite your grief, experts say.
 (You do it in other realms of life as well, right?
 When you are feeling a little blue about something, you are still capable of writing a check for your rent, of course.
 A deceased relative’s financial matters are worthy of the same attention, experts say, even if the family is hampered by grief.)

-And, finally, one peculiar website is an example of the strange extremes that grieving people can be convinced to travel.
+Finally, one peculiar website is an example of the strange extremes that grieving people can be convinced to go to.
 While this company’s service is legal, it seems likely that consumer advocates would advise you against it.
 In a nutshell, customers of the website pay $5 per word to try to send messages to their deceased friends and family.
-The company contracts with terminally ill people who agree to memorize the messages and attempt to deliver them after death.
-This company has received a good amount of attention in the national media in recent years, but, at last check, it had only one “messenger” on its “staff.”
+The company contracts with terminally ill people who agree to memorize the messages, and attempt to deliver them after their own death.
+This company has received a good amount of attention in the national media in recent years, but, at last check, it had only one “messenger” on its “staff", but needless to say, it is not a part of the death care industry.
 That would indicate either that the messenger has an above average memory or that few people have signed up for the service.